mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 systemctl --user enable spotifyd.service
 ```

-At this point already the streaming functionality should be there. **For as long as your RPI and your mobile phone are in the same wifi network** your mobile app session should now see your rpi as a playback device.
+At this point already the streaming functionality should be there. **For as long as your RPi and your mobile phone are in the same wifi network** your mobile app session should now see your RPi as a playback device.

 <img
     style="display: block;